City Union Line: Quadrupling, and division

 In 1894, discussions took place about capacity on the Union Line.
 The North British Railway had opened its Bridgeton terminus, on a branch from High Street, and a short spur was proposed to enable eastbound trains on the Union Line to run to Bridgeton.

 Quadrupling of the section of the Union Line between Clyde Junction and Port Eglinton Junction was proposed, responding to the increasing density of traffic: the line was said to be carrying 9 million passengers a year, and a million tons of goods and minerals.
 The section east of College West Junction fell logically to the North British, and it was proposed to divide the company, the NBR taking 40% of the share capital.
 The G&SWR was to take over the whole of the railway south and west of the junction.

-The Act authorising this split was passed on 7 August 1896, in the face of opposition from the City Council of Glasgow, who calculated that it would lose rates income from the split.
+The City of Glasgow Union Railway Partition Act 1896 (59 & 60 Vict. c. clxxxv) authorising this split was passed on 7 August 1896, in the face of opposition from the City Council of Glasgow, who calculated that it would lose rates income from the split.

-On 18 August 1898 an Act for the extension of St Enoch station was passed.
+On 18 August 1898 the Glasgow and South Western Railway Act 1898 (61 & 62 Vict. c. clix) giving powers for the extension of St Enoch station was passed.
 This involved a second arch roof and six further platforms; they were brought into use progressively from 1901.
 The station was completed in 1904, at a cost of £2,500,000.